 This project seeks to advance our knowledge of these issues by using extreme conditions of magnetic field and pressure to enable a continuous, clean and reversible tuning of quantum interactions, thereby shedding light on the building blocks of exotic magnetism and unconventional superconductivity.
 The overall objective is to better understand how quantum interactions and fluctuations, topology and disorder can give rise to states of matter with novel and functional properties.

-Here are details of recent results that have emerged from this project.
+Below are details of some of the results that have emerged from this project.

 Implications of bond disorder in a S=1 kagome lattice